 The whale shark, Rhincodon typus, was placed in the “Endangered” category on the IUCN red list of threatened species in 2016 due to a continuous decline in their numbers globally.

-Whale Shark Diaries has teamed up with scientists, conservationists, photographers and ocean enthusiasts from around the world, to help bring the plight of the whale shark to public knowledge through the dissemination of this informative photo-blog.
+Whale Shark Diaries teamed up with a few scientists, conservationists, photographers and ocean enthusiasts from around the world, to help bring the plight of the whale shark to light today.

 The next goal of this initiative is to produce a 2018 whale shark calendar using the photos below, the proceeds of which will be donated to Wild Me, the engineers of the Wildbook for Whale Sharks led by Jason Allen Holmberg, who lead the way in global photo-identification technology of whale sharks and other marine species.
 You can support this cause by purchasing one of these calendars.
 We hope to have them available to buy online shortly.
 Please register your interest in a 2018 whale shark calendar by completing the contact form here.
 For more information about the work of Wild Me and Wildbook, you can download this PDF here.

 Tanya Houppermans – conservationist and photographer – http://www.blueelementsimaging.com/ :